Not your typical guide to budget backpacking Australia’s east coast!

 - Be prepared for long journeys nothing is close to each other in Australia.

-Some things to be wary of when backpacking Australia east coast
+A few things to be wary of when budget backpacking Australia’s east coast

-- Getting stuck in the first place you get to (months can disappear)
+- Getting stuck in one place because you fall in love with it is a real possibility (months can disappear)

 - If you are English, be prepared to be called a Pommy by every Australian you meet.